-The ith individual is said to be at risk at time t if $t < Y_i$.
+The ith individual is said to be at risk at time t if $t < Y_i$, i.e. if the individual has not yet been censored and have not failed.

 A sensoring scheme is said to satisfy the property of independent censoring if, at any time t, the individuals that are at risk are representative for the distribution of T in the sense that their probability of failing in a small time interval (t, t + h) is (in the limit as h tends to 0) is z(t)h.